 I am a big lover of Puff Pastry, I think it must be an Italian thing.
-Puff Pastry is easily available in all grocery stores not just in the frozen section but also the fridge section, so no need to defrost, works for me.
+Puff Pastry is easily available in all grocery stores in Italy and not just in the frozen section, but also in the refrigerator section, so no need to defrost, works for me.
 If you prefer you can also make your own Homemade Puff Pastry, nothing like it!

 I have made my own Pastry and it turned out really well, very easy and delicious.
 But when you need something quick, store bought works great.